Loree K. Sutton

 Loree K. Sutton, MD, former brigadier general in the United States Army, is the former director of the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury and was a special assistant to the Assistant Secretary of Defense for Health Affairs.

-The highest ranking psychiatrist in the United States Army, Sutton has more than 20 years of leadership experience encompassing a diverse mix of domains: civilian and military; combat and peacekeeping; command and staff; clinical and academic; and policy and education.
+Formerly the highest ranking psychiatrist in the United States Army, Sutton has more than 20 years of leadership experience encompassing a diverse mix of domains: civilian and military; combat and peacekeeping; command and staff; clinical and academic; and policy and education.

 Formerly commander of the Carl R. Darnall Army Medical Center at Fort Hood, Texas, Sutton’s earlier positions include command surgeon for the United States Army Forces Command; commander of the DeWitt Army Community Hospital/Health Care Network; deputy commander for clinical services at the General Leonard Wood Army Community Hospital; division surgeon in the 4th Infantry Division (Mechanized); and special assistant to the Army surgeon general.